McCarthy Gives Polo a Chance

-All of which is good, it means that whilst "Straight from the Heart" is obvious and often very cliche it works and achieves the warm romantic glow intended.
+All of which is good and means that whilst "Straight from the Heart" is obvious and often very cliche it works and achieves the warm romantic glow intended.
 But it goes one step too far, one step which turns this pleasant romantic tale into something seriously cheesy.
 I am talking about the ending, an ending I would love to say never happened but it did and is so out of keeping with the rest of the movie that I was screaming for the director's blood.
-Let's put it this way, a bit of cliche is acceptable as long as it is realistic but the ending to "Straight from the Heart" is so unrealistic that it is painful belonging more to some work of romantic fiction you would find in one of those Mills & Boon books.
+Let's put it this way, a bit of cliche is acceptable as long as it is reasonably realistic but the ending to "Straight from the Heart" is so unrealistic that it is painful and fits more with a Mills & Boon book.

 What is nice is that the performances in "Straight from the Heart" were surprisingly good and prior to this having only watched Andrew McCarthy in various 80s movies his performance really impressed.
 McCarthy not only looks the part of a rancher, ruggedly handsome, but he also finds the emotion of a man unable to move on from the death of his wife, blaming himself for it.
 It's a sensitive performance from McCarthy and it makes me wonder why he's not getting more main stream roles.
 Opposite McCarthy is the delightful Teri Polo and not only does she deliver the intentional beauty but also the conflict when it comes to the big decision she has to make when it comes to her future.
 It's a performance and character which again feels like you've seen it before in other movies but Polo delivers it perfectly.